 Fresh and Local

 Did you know that milk is the number one product that schools source from local farmers?
-Ohio and West Virginia is home to about 1,800 dairy farms, and there’s a good chance the milk at your school came from one of those farms.
+Ohio and West Virginia is home to more than 1,450 dairy farms, and there’s a good chance the milk at your school came from one of those farms.
 In fact, milk arrives at schools in as little as 72 hours after leaving the dairy farm.
 Talk about fresh!

 Cheese and yogurt are also local to our region.
 Ohio is home to nearly 65 dairy companies that bottle milk or make cheese, yogurt and other dairy foods.